-Users will be able to Filter our Comments based on the Status, ie Resolved / Unresolved, the Annotation Type or the Order.
+Users can Filter our Comments based on the Status, ie Resolved / Unresolved, the Annotation Type or the Order.

 Sorting Options also allow users to Group the Comments by: Position, Date Created, Last Updated, Status, Authors, Annotation Type, Timecode (Video & Audio only).

 You can see an example of this below.

 Other Markup Comment articles available include: Markup Comments Overview, Markup Comments Support, Access & Restrictions, Markup Comments & Annotations, Video Markup Comments & Annotations, Add New Versions / Revisions in Markup Comments, Instant Alerts (Markup Comments).